 But what are the implications, advantages, or pitfalls you might experience when using ChatGPT for resume writing?

-The bottom line: No matter if you turn the job of resume writing over to ChatGPT (or its competitors Google Bard and Baidu Ernie), both you and the bot will need to dig deeper to discover your competitive edge.
+No matter if you turn the job of resume writing over to ChatGPT (or its competitor Google Bard), both you and the bot will need to dig deeper to discover your competitive edge.

-But if you’re planning on targeting a role where you’ll face stiff competition and a grueling interview process, think again before cranking out a ChatGPT-generated resume and calling it done.
+If you already know someone at the company, you might be in luck.
+But if you’re planning on targeting an executive role where you’ll face stiff competition and a grueling interview process, think again before cranking out a ChatGPT-generated resume and calling it done.

 If your career has taken a few left turns, however, it’s important to build a writing strategy that describes your penchant for your field, echoes your leadership philosophy, and helps employers realize why you’re a good fit despite some bumps in the road.

 ChatGPT won’t automatically produce strategies for a work history with gaps, career detours, or other setbacks, where you might need:

 - Your last several jobs to appear on the first page (where they can take center stage).
 If this is the case, each entry must be short and crisp.
 ChatGPT does NOT produce tight content (see point #5).

 - A strategy for explaining how your career path adds up to a new, high-level role that could be a slight detour from your previous experience.

 - Formatting that features some experience over others, especially if you’re aiming for a position reflecting only a segment of your skills.

 - Deeper explanations of your expertise in new industry trends.